PACKED-vzw/cityquest-back-end/README.md

 php app/console assets:install --symlink web
 ```

+### Permissions
+You need to make sure that the web server user (e.g. www-data on Ubuntu) has write rights to the application sub tree.

 ## User administration
 Cityquest requires at least one "administrator" account to function.
 You can create this account by executing the following command (executed in the root of your Symfony application):
 ```